Raja Ampat homestays are not homestays in the usual sense. You won’t be sharing a family’s home if you stay at one.

 Chairs & tables: With the exception of bedding and a (usually separate) dining area with bench seating, many new homestays have very little furniture except for a couple of chairs or bench seats and a small table.
 This varies from place to place.
 Bungalow verandah furniture is always provided in established homestays.
 Some homestays have plenty of chairs and perhaps hammocks.
 Many provide beachside table settings with seating and dining shelters with a large tables and benches.
 Some have decks over the water with hammocks and table settings.
 Each homestay page and photo gallery shows what was available at our last visit.

 Storage: There might be some simple shelving in your room, or there might not.
 Don’t expect to find cupboards or wardrobes.
 (Although there are a couple of places that have them.)
 If you want to guarantee being able to hang stuff inside, then it’s wise to bring a line and pegs with you.
 There’s also no secure storage for valuables at any of the homestays we know of, but in the past 12 years, we’ve received only a few reports of theft.
 The highest risk of theft is almost certainly from unscrupulous other travellers.
 You’re unlikely to have a problem in a private bungalow of your own where local people are always around, but if staying in an isolated homestay you might be more comfortable keeping your cash and valuables with you.
+Don’t leave cash or vauables unattended in unlocked luggage in your room.

 Bedding: Many homestays, especially new ones, don’t have “real” beds – just mattresses on the floor.
 Mattresses are usually equipped with a sheet, pillows and bolsters.
 Mosquito nets in good condition are almost always provided, but you might want to have a needle and thread with you in case mending is required.
 Some homestays have rooms with mattresses on freestanding wooden bases, but you won’t find any with hotel style mattress and base ensembles.
+Bed linen at most places is only changed when guests check out.
+Note that mould and mildew is common in a tropical environment, especially during extended periods of damp weather when nothing can be properly dried.
+You might want to consider travelling with your own pillow or pillowslips, and perhaps a sarong to serve as a fresh bedsheet.

 There’s quite a lot of variation in how rooms are furnished.
 Some homestays have floorcoverings, mirrors, shelves and bedside lamps and fans.
 Individual homestay page feature list, descriptions and photo galleries will show the details.